- Safe And Reliable Mississippi Car Shipping Services By A-1 Auto Transport

-- Prep your car for travel around the state: If you plan to take in the sights and see all that Mississippi has to offer, then make sure your car is prepped accordingly.
+Prep your car for travel around the state: If you plan to take in the sights and see all that Mississippi has to offer, then make sure your car is prepped accordingly.
 Check fluids and tires before embarking on your journey.
-Make sure you have enough gas to make it to the gas station to fill up upon arrival with your car from the transport company, so you can quickly be on your way to explore this southern state.
+Make sure you have enough gas to make it to the gas station to fill up upon arrival with your car from the auto transport company, so you can quickly be on your way to explore this southern state.

 Visit the Mississippi Department of Transportation website for more information on Mississippi and the plentiful opportunities in which it can offer those visiting or relocating to the state.

 Carriers used in long distance auto shipping services fall into 2 large categories: open auto transport and enclosed auto transport.
 Open carriers are used for most auto transport operations due to their reliability, their carrying capacity, and their lower prices.
 They’re employed throughout the US and ship various vehicles regularly with contracted drivers.

 Enclosed auto transport carriers are used either for express deliveries or for carrying very valuable automobiles.
 They are usually reserved for special auto transport cases and have professional truck driver to ship vehicles.
 These shipping carriers do not expose their contents to the elements or to road conditions, making them ideal for carrying show car, as well as vintage, classic, exotic, or luxury automobiles.